bioalgorithm/CVD_prediction/README.md

 ---------------------------------------------------- Presentation --------------------------------------------------------

-A 5 minute pitch of the project is found at the file: CP8318 Final Project Presentation Recoding - Albina Cako and Jeffrey Rezazada.mp4
+A 5 minute pitch of the project is found at the file: CP8318 Final Project Presentation Recoding - Albina Cako and Jeffrey Rezazada.mp4.
-The presentation describes a quick overview of the project The end of the presentation provides a guide on how to use the run and use the application
+The presentation describes a quick overview of the project.
+The end of the presentation provides a guide on how to use the run and use the application.